633 Squadron – Novel and Movie Review

 In the author’s defence, he had been in the wartime RAF and so, presumably, these stereotypical characters are not so far from reality.
 Still, books like Fair Stood the Wind for France have much better developed characters.

 633 Squadron has a frame story set in the mid-1950s, which didn’t seem to add a lot to the story.
 This made me think about frame stories as a concept and what the point of them is.

-A frame story leads the reader into the main story or to provide a second point of view to explain parts of the story, and Frederick Smith used it for both of those reasons.
+The purpose of a frame story is to lead the reader into the main story, to provide a second point of view, to summarise background information, or explain parts of the story.
+Frederick Smith used it as a lead in and a summary.
 He uses the opening frame story with its modern (for the time) characters to lead the reader into the story.
-And the closing chapter enables him to quickly summarise the fates of the surviving characters and throw in a mild twist.
+And the closing chapter enables him to quickly summarise the fates of the surviving characters after the war and throw in a mild twist.
 The revelations in the final chapter are not exactly earth-shattering, they just give the story a happier ending.

 Reality: RAF Precision Attacks

 During WW2, the RAF carried out many extremely low level, highly accurate raids using de Havilland Mosquitoes, such as the attacks on the Dutch, Norwegian and French Gestapo headquarters and Operation Jericho, an attack on Amiens prison.
 Perhaps though, 617 Squadron’s attack on the German dams and on the German battleship Tirpitz in a Norwegian fjord also inspired the novel.

 What’s all this about Star Wars being based on 633 Squadron?